 Lionel M. Schooler

-Lonnie tries cases in federal and state courts and before federal and state agencies around the country.
-He has tried over 50 jury and non-jury cases, and he has argued numerous appeals in the United States Court of Appeals for the Fifth Circuit and in the Texas Courts of Appeals.
+Lonnie tries cases in federal and state courts and represents clients before federal and state agencies around the country.
+To date, he has tried over 50 jury and non-jury cases, and he has argued numerous appeals in the Fifth Circuit Court of Appeals and in the Texas Courts of Appeals.

 B.A., University of Pennsylvania